diva-exchange/diva-dockerized/README.md

 ```

 #### Check I2P
 The webconsoles of I2P are running within your local docker containers.
-Check them using http://172.19.72.11:7070/ and http://172.19.72.12:7070/ .
-These two URL's are assuming that you used the default configuration as given within this codebase.
+Check them using http://172.19.72.11:7070/ and http://172.19.72.12:7070/ [UDP SAM].
+These two URL's are assuming that the default configuration is used.
 If you changed the IP config (see below, environment variable BASE_IP), you have to adapt the URL's because the docker container will run on different IP's.

 #### Check the Synchronization
 Now please visit http://localhost:3920 (the explorer).
 Refresh it from time to time to see whether your local chain syncronizes with the diva testnet.
 Sooner or later (like 10 minutes) it should be the same as here https://testnet.diva.exchange.